danjool/monogon/public/mogolom/mogolom.md

 ## How It Works

-MOGOLOM uses an optimization algorithm to:
+MOGOLOM uses an adaptive optimization algorithm to:

-1. Parse your Mermaid diagram code
+1. Parse your Mermaid diagram code into a manipulatable tree structure
-2. Generate variations of the layout while preserving semantics
+2. Generate variations of the layout while preserving semantics using multiple scrambling strategies:
+   - Node position scrambling (prioritizing nodes involved in problematic crossings)
+   - Edge order scrambling (with focus on problematic edges)
+   - Strategic invisible edge manipulation (both random and targeted)
 3. Render each variation and analyze the SVG output for intersections
 4. Score layouts based on crossing counts and other metrics
-5. Iteratively improve the layout to find the optimal arrangement
+5. Adaptively adjust scrambling tactics based on:
+   - Number of iterations without improvement
+   - Current score of the layout
+   - crossings detected
 6. Present the optimized diagram with improved readability

 ## Features